Robust Signal Recovery in Hadamard Spaces: Means in Hadamard Spaces

-which goes to zero, by the classical T\"{o}plitz inequality (p.
-250, \cite{loeve}). \end{proof} Lemma \ref{lemma:cesaro} and Lemma \ref{lemma:toeplitz} show that, if the underlying sequence of points converges, means on Hadamard spaces are as well behaved as in linear spaces.
+Lemma \ref{lemma:cesaro} and Lemma \ref{lemma:toeplitz} show that, if the underlying sequence of points converges, means on Hadamard spaces are as well behaved as in linear spaces.
 However, the computation of these means is much more challenging than in the linear case.
-Various attempts have been made to approximate theoretically well-behaved means by computational tractable ones.
-For the computation of the barycenter $b_{n}$ of $n$ points Lim and Palfia \cite{lim-palfia} have proposed the following scheme.
-Let $y_{k} = x_{[k]}$ where $[k]$ is the residue of $k$ modulo $n$ and set
+Various attempts have been made to approximate theoretically well-behaved means by computationally tractable ones.
+For the computation of the barycenter $b_{n}$ of $n$ points Lim and P\'alfia \cite{lim-palfia} proposed the following scheme.
+If $y_{k} = x_{[k]}$, where $[k]$ is the residue of $k$ modulo $n$, we set